 To access the discount form for registering for multiple workshops, please click here.

 - Format: On-Demand Webinar (“Asynchronous”) ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
-It also comes with a PowerPoint handout and multiple handouts & forms.
-There is a quiz at the end to ensure viewing and required by all CE approval organizations.
+However, you are required to watch at least 90% of the videos to receive CEs.
+The PowerPoint handout will be displayed in the video along with the presenter, and there is also a separate document for printing as well as multiple forms and handouts.
+There is a quiz at the end to ensure comprehension and is required by all CE approval organizations for on-demand workshops.

 - Investment: $135